rureed/rureed/README.md

 🌱 At the moment I’m taking a deeper dive into:
 - React Native
 - pure Functional JS
-- the Linux Command Line.
+- the Linux Command Line

 ⚡ Fun facts: I once interviewed Dr. Joyce Brothers for a college newspaper, and Lynyrd Skynyrd's Allen Collins came to my class in 5th grade for a solo concert.